Edward Delgado

-Edward "Lalo" Delgado (born January 23, 1998) is an American soccer player who currently plays as a goalkeeper for FC Naples in USL League One.
+Edward "Lalo" Delgado (born January 23, 1998) is an American professional soccer player who currently plays as a goalkeeper for FC Naples in USL League One.

 Career

 Youth and college

 Delgado played four years of college soccer at Westmont College between 2016 and 2019.

 While at college, Delgardo also appeared for USL PDL side Ventura County Fusion in the summers.

 Professional

 On March 4, 2020, Delgado signed for USL Championship side Las Vegas Lights.
 He made his debut on March 7, 2020, starting in a 1–1 draw with San Diego Loyal SC.
 On April 1, 2021, Delgado signed with Phoenix Rising FC, also of the USL Championship.

 On 23 January 2023, Delgado signed with Northern Colorado Hailstorm FC of USL League One.
 In September 2024, Hailstorm FC won the 2024 USL Cup.
 The club's franchise agreement with USL was terminated in November 2024.

 On 20 December 2024, USL League One expansion club FC Naples announced that they had signed Delgado as their first goalkeeper.